 '''

-Exit atexit exit system exit
+Exit atexit exit

+system time

 '''

-- asm(".global use_smaller_memcpy\n\t") selects a smaller, but slower, version of memcpy(). - setvbuf() and setbuf() always fail because all streams are unbuffered. - feof() and ferror() always return 0 because the error and EOF indicators are not supported. - Microlib has no support in AArch64 state. - When compiling a program that uses the microlib character classification functions in ctype.h, if the variable to classify does not represent an ASCII character, the behavior of these functions is undefined.
+- asm(".global use_smaller_memcpy\n\t") selects a smaller, but slower, version of memcpy(). - setvbuf() and setbuf() always fail because all streams are unbuffered. - feof() and ferror() always return 0 because the error and EOF indicators are not supported. - Microlib has no support in AArch64 state. - When compiling a program that uses the microlib character classification functions in ctype.h, if the variable to be classified is not an ASCII character, the behavior of these functions is undefined.